JuliaLang/julia/stdlib/Random/docs/src/index.md

 It's now possible to get a sampler with `sp = Sampler(rng, die)`, and use `sp` instead of `die` in any `rand` call involving `rng`.
 In the simplistic example above, `die` doesn't need to be stored in `SamplerDie` but this is often the case in practice.

-This pattern is so frequent that a helper type used above, named `Random.SamplerSimple`, is available, saving us the definition of `SamplerDie`: we could have implemented our decoupling with:
+Of course, this pattern is so frequent that a helper type used above, named `Random.SamplerSimple`, is available, saving us the definition of `SamplerDie`: we could have implemented our decoupling with:

 ```julia